-The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to audiovisual translation.
-You may also take electives offered by other sections of the School of Modern Languages, by the Language Centre or by other faculties.
+Elective modules: You have access to a great variety of elective modules.
+The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to interpreting skills.
+Non-native speakers of English have modules such as English for Translators or English for Professional Purposes specifically tailored to their needs.
+You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.

-Many of our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies (SDL, STAR, thebigword).
+Many of our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies.

 For more information how our graduates use their degrees to further their career, please consult the Employability pages of this site.

 Why CTS at Leeds?We have gained a reputation for excellence in consistently anticipating industry trends, in partnership with professional bodies, leading employers and translation tools providers.